ojlamb/jekyll-now/_posts/2018-12-8-React-Map-GL.md

 ```

 A couple of things to note here, is the onLoad function.
 When the map loads for the first time, it will kick off the getMapLayers function, generate the new style and on the next render it the map will consume the new mapStyle with you custom geoJson.
 Sweet!

+### Final Thoughts
+Working with react-map-gl was enjoyable.
+It did a lot out of the box, and I was able to create some compelling geospatial visualizations with data-driven styling.
+Development and testing the application with Enzyme + Jest was also straight forward.
+One limitation however was the ablility to easily dynamically add/remove and toggle on and off layers required by many other web mapping applications.
+It is doable looking at [this](https://uber.github.io/react-map-gl/#/Examples/dynamic-styling) example but it is not trivial.

+If an application required some geospatial capabilities, and visualizations I would use react-map-gl again.

+If the functional requirements extend beyond visualization into a lot of interactivity including custom layers I would look to use another library - [react-mapbox-gl](https://github.com/alex3165/react-mapbox-gl).